MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv4-is-privatefunction.md

 Checks if IPv4 string address belongs to a set of private network IPs.

 [Private network addresses](https://en.wikipedia.org/wiki/Private_network) were originally defined to assist in delaying IPv4 address exhaustion.
-IP packets originating from or addressed to a private IP address cannot be routed through the public Internet.
+IP packets originating from or addressed to a private IP address cannot be routed through the public internet.

 # Private IPv4 addresses